rse/rundown/README.md

 teleprompting.
 It reads a *Microsoft Word* format file (`*.docx`) as its "single source of truth", extracts columns of a particular table from it, and renders typographically strong and smooth scrolling HTML output for use in a browser-based teleprompting scenario.

-It consists of a library, providing the base functionality, and both a command-line interface and Web user interface for driving the functionality.
+*Rundown* consists of a library, providing the base functionality, and both a command-line interface and Web user interface for driving the functionality.
 The teleprompting view can be ad-hoc in batch, continuously in batch, or interactively rendered.

+Additionally, *Rundown* can remote control *Microsoft PowerPoint* for aligning a companion slideset, or remote control *Bitfocus Companion* for driving dependent aspects of an event, like audio and video.
+Finally, *Rundown* supports an optional, cool Speech-to-Text-based auto-scrolling functionality.

 Impressions
 -----------